 The tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
-To raise the body, pull back on body latch and lift body from the rear of the machine.
+To raise the body, pull back on body latch and lift body using the lift handle on rear of body.

 Body Latch

 Hourmeter

 The hourmeter, which is located on the right front of the body, displays operating time accumulated while the PTO (blade drive) clutch is engaged.